Guide to using Interlibrary Loan

 The types of material you can request are whole books, chapters of books, whole journal issues, journal articles, conference papers, theses and audio visual material.

 If you know the title of the item it's important that you check Library Search to make sure our Library does not hold it before requesting an Interlibrary Loan.

 To place a request:

-- Go to the Library site click on Place/track Interloans under Key Tasks (right-hand column)
+- Go to the Library site click on Place and track interlibrary loans under Key Tasks (on the homepage)

 - Log in with your username and password.

 - On the Accounts details page, click Create Request

 - Select the relevant tab and fill out the form:

 - Article to loan a whole journal issue or a copy of a journal article

 - Book to loan a book, DVD, report or a copy of a book chapter